emmakodes/checkbuild/README.md

 ## To utilize this repository, follow these steps:

-- Copy the files "local-test-model.yml" and "local-test-build.yml" to your "github/workflows" directory.
+- Copy the files "local-test-model.yml" and "local-test-build.yml" to your model's "github/workflows" directory.
-- Run `git add .` on the terminal
+- Run `git add .` on the terminal to add latest changes in the working directory to the staging area
 - Use the command `git commit -m "local test"` to trigger the workflows defined in "local-test-model.yml" and "local-test-build.yml".
-- `git push`
+- Run `git push` on the terminal to push your changes to GitHub
 - Check the outcome of the workflow from your Actions tab on GitHub

 <br><br>